-Source: United States Census Bureau: North Carolina State Demographics with low incomes.
+Source: United States Census Bureau: North Carolina State Demographics

+Coordinated public transit - human service planning considers the general population but focuses on the target populations of older adults and persons with disabilities, as well as veterans, minorities and people with low incomes.
 However, the pace of overall growth directly relates to changes in the target population because rapid growth can influence the availability of resources in both positive and negative ways.
 Rapid growth, for example, led to the Wake Transit Plan, which greatly increases the availability of public transit.
 At the same time, negative transportation impacts, such as traffic congestion can have a disproportionate impact on the target populations.
 Increased congestion erodes travel times and increases travel costs, which has a direct impact on the availability of human service transportation.